Weed shiner: Habitat

 Weed shiners are commonly found in the lower third of the water column in small to moderate sized streams of slow to moderate flow.
 They can be found in man-made ponds, reservoirs, and natural oxbow lakes.
 Despite its name, these fish are prevalent in both vegetated and non-vegetated waterways.

 Reproduction and life cycle

-Weed shiners spawn from March through September (sometimes early October), in water temperatures between 14-29° Celsius.
-Female weed shiners produce multiple clutches of eggs during the breeding season; therefore, it is hard to accurately estimate annual egg production.
+Weed shiners spawn from March through September (sometimes early October), in water temperatures between 14 and 29 °C. Female weed shiners produce multiple clutches of eggs during the breeding season; therefore, it is hard to accurately estimate annual egg production.

 Larval development has not yet been described in weed shiners.
 Growth of this species is very rapid in the beginning stages of development.
 They reach about 60% of their maximum length after one year of growth.
 Although some weed shiners manage to reach their fourth year of life, most of them die after their third year of life.